Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Semi-integral points

-We define the \emph{adelic semi-integral points} to be the $T$-adelic semi-integral points for $T = \emptyset$, and we denote them by $(\calX,\calD)^*(\A_K)$.
-We define the sets of \emph{strict} and \emph{non-strict adelic semi-integral points} analogously. \end{mydef}
+We define the \emph{adelic semi-integral points} to be the $T$-adelic semi-integral points for $T = \emptyset$ and denote them by $(\calX,\calD)^*(\AA_{K, S})$.
+We define the sets of \emph{strict} and \emph{non-strict adelic semi-integral points} analogously.
+We omit $S$ when it is clear from context. \end{mydef}

+\begin{note} We make the following remarks on adelic semi-integral points. \begin{enumerate} \item Note that $\(\sX,\sD\)^*\(\AA_{K, S}^T\) = \(\sX,\sD\)^*\(\AA_{K, S \cup T}^T\)$, so, going from adelic points to $T$-adelic points, we lose information about integrality/the model at places in $T$, i.e.\ such information is seen only away from $S \cup T$.
+Thus, when studying $S'$-integral points in the $T$-adelic points (in particular, when studying weak/strong approximation), it is natural to assume that $S' \supset S \cup T$, i.e.\ to ``drop'' integrality at places in $T$, as we do in Definition \ref{def:CWA}.

-\begin{note} Note that the union in the above definition is disjoint; that is, a $T$-adelic semi-integral point is by definition either strict at every place not in $S \cup T$ or non-strict at every place not in $S \cup T$. \end{note}
+\item By our coproduct definition, a $T$-adelic semi-integral point is either strict at every place not in $S$ or non-strict at every place not in $S$.